What is Chanukah?

 According to the historian, Jonathan Goldstein, there were religious sensibilities involved.
 Pious Jews claimed that while many of the prophesies of the Book of Daniel along with others from the apocryphal books had occurred, there were more miracles to come.
 The book of Enoch had even promised that God’s own Temple would descend from heaven to Jerusalem and replace the desecrated Temple built of human hands.
 Even if most doubted this possibility, still, the Solomonic Temple was inaugurated by a miraculous fire from heaven.
 Judah could not just burst in upon the desecrated Temple without extraordinary care.
 According to Goldstein, Judah waited till Tishri of that year because some of these prophecies were to take place at the beginning of the Sabbatical year.
 The Sabbatical year typically began at the end of the high holiday cycle.
 They waited till the end of Sukkoth, and nothing happened.
 Frustrated, Judah and his men decided to act.
 They destroyed the idolatrous obelisk, the “abomination of desolation” which had been erected by Antiochus on the Temple Mount.
 Still, the purification of the altar and the rededication of the Temple were trickier matters.

 As well, there were doubts.
 Perhaps they had been mistaken in regard to the date.
 The calendar had not been under their power during the persecution period.
 It was conjectured that they had missed a month or perhaps even two months of intercalation.
-(Five times in nineteen years an extra month is added or intercalated in order to insure that the lunar and solar calendars match up.)
+(Seven times in nineteen years an extra month is added or intercalated in order to insure that the lunar and solar calendars match up.)
 Consequently, they waited, another month, till late in Heshvan, and again no miracles occurred.
 Judah needed to respond to the frustration that the delay was creating among the people.
 He decided to remove the profaned altar where pigs had been sacrificed and he built and set up a new altar.
 Everything now was done but one thing, a rededication ceremony.
 But Judah was still not confident enough to dedicate the altar.
 The dedication of the Temple altar was enshrined in Jewish memory as a supernatural event.
 Judah feared that an overtly human overture would be a violation of the sanctity of the place.
 They needed a sign of some weight in order to proceed.

 Since there was a possibility that the calendar was off not one month but two, Judah waits yet another month.
 It is now the month of Kislev, but this time however, Judah is ready.
 Kislev offered Judah a ripe opportunity.
 The 25th of Kislev was a well known anniversary.
 It was the date that Antiochus first demanded a monthly sacrifice to his despised foreign god.
 Judah allowed till after Shemini Azteret, the 23nd of the month, for the prophesied miracles to occur, and they did not.
 He then quickly prepared in the following two days and announced that an extra eight day rededication holiday, a “second Sukkoth” beginning on the very day that Antiochus had chosen for his idolatrous sacrifice.
 Sukkoth itself was a sign.
 Solomon dedicates his Temple in an eight day celebration which extended that year’s Sukkoth celebration.
 In fact, in Maccabees II the first name of Chanukah is “Sukkoth in Kislev.”